Endowment Value: $643.8 million (June 2018)

 Loyola University Chicago is a Jesuit Catholic University located in Chicago, Illinois.
-Its endowment of $539.7 million is overseen by Loyola’s Investment Office.
+Its endowment is overseen by Loyola’s Investment Office.

-In 2007, the Trustees of Loyola’s Office of Finance established the Shareholder Advocacy Committee.
-The SAC, comprising students, faculty, and staff, was formed to engage with companies in the discussion concerning company practices and policies, work with similar initiatives to advance sustainability goals, advise the University on shareholder voting, and research and provide information to the university regarding ESG issues.
+In 2007, the Trustees of Loyola’s Office of Finance established the Shareholder Advocacy Committee (SAC) comprising students, faculty, and staff, to engage with companies n concerning their practices and policies, work with similar initiatives to advance sustainability goals, advise the University on shareholder voting, and research and provide information to the university regarding ESG issues.

 Following years of conversation regarding divestment, the Loyola University Chicago Senate voted in 2015 to recommend full divestment of direct ownership of fossil fuels within eighteen months and divestment from commingled funds that include fossil fuels within five years.
 Ultimately, the board of trustees decided to develop a more comprehensive approach to negatively screen investments.